Term 3, Edition 13 - 29 Aug 2025

 Josie (5H) - For being a respectful learner in your interactions with your peers.
 Josie, you take the time to listen to your peers and to understand their point of view.
 This helps to creates a warm, friendly and supportive learning environment in 5 Hope.
 In group work, you willingly share your ideas and you are a reliable team member.
 Keep up the super effort.

-Sophia (5L) - Sophia, you consistently demonstrates respectful learning by actively engaging in group tasks and contributing thoughtful ideas.
+Sophia (5L) - Sophia, you consistently demonstrate respectful learning by actively engaging in group tasks and contributing thoughtful ideas.
 Your collaborative spirit and willingness to listen and share make you a valued member of the 5 Love Classroom.
 Well done on showing such positive learning behaviours!

 Madeline (5L) - Madeline, you are a resilient and motivated learner who approaches each day with a positive attitude.
 You are consistently organised, ready to learn and always give your best effort.
 Your willingness to try new things and embrace challenges is a wonderful example of a growth mindset.
 Well done, Madeline!